evansmbithi/evansmbithi/README.md

-👋 Hi, My name is Evans Mbithi, a cloud-native and API-driven problem-solver, based in Nairobi, Kenya.
+👋 Hi, My name is Evans Mbithi, a cloud-native and API-first problem-solver, based in Nairobi, Kenya.
       I write purpose-driven code and believe in tech as a force for good.
 No better way to live my purpose than using my skills for the glory of God.

 👀 I am mostly fascinated about the actor model of concurrency with Scala - a scalable language